liquity/bold/README.md

         uint256 _troveId,
         uint256 _upperHint,
         uint256 _lowerHint
     )`: removes a Trove from its batch, if the batch's debt:shares ratio has exceeded the limit of `1e9`.
 As a batch having such inflated shares isn't allowed to mint new shares any more, it could happen that an unredeemable (zombie) Trove receives a significant amount of redistributed debt, which can't be made redeemable, because that would involve minting new shares within its batch.
-In this case, the `kickFromBatch` function can be used to permissionlessly remove such Troves from their batch.
+In this case, the `kickFromBatch` function can be used to permissionlessly remove such a Trove from its batch.

 ### TroveManager